Quality Improvement Fellowship Scheme 2022-23

 - Scale up and Spread

-There will also be a training budget of up to £2,000 available to each Fellow to support them to attend further training, events and conferences that are identified as being beneficial to their development.
+There will also be a training budget of £2,000 available to each Fellow to support them to attend further training, events and conferences that are identified (by them, their employer and their mentor) as being beneficial to their development and their chosen project.

 Expectations of QI Fellows

 Successful applicants to the Fellowship Scheme will be expected to:

 - Spend at least their funded, protected one day per week (0.2 WTE) on their training and QI Project (the chosen day/s is flexible and should be worked around the needs of the Fellow and their employer)

 - Attend and successfully complete all of the core training courses provided